CarlosBeltranVelamazan/NBEM/README.md

   - Añadir

 ## Additional info:
-This is an open access article distributed under the Creative Commons Attribution License which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+The code is available under the terms of the MIT License.
+Permitted with proper citation: Unrestricted use, distribution, and reproduction in any medium.